 5 Things You Might Not Know About World Expos

-The Bureau International des Expositions (BIE) has published a series covering the groundbreaking developments emerging out of World Expos.
-Be sure to read the entirety of the articles on the BIE Website by clicking the links below.
+The Bureau International des Expositions (BIE) has published a series covering groundbreaking developments emerging out of certain World Expos and features five little-known facts for each.
+Check each out below via the BIE website.

 |Expo 1851 London